Guide, Updated 18 May 2026

 When rural is wrong for the candidate

 A meaningful minority of candidates do not benefit from booking rural even when the gap looks favourable.
 First, candidates who plan to drive primarily in urban environments after passing benefit from learning in those environments; passing the urban-core test on attempt two is often a better real-world preparation than passing the rural test on attempt one.
 Second, candidates without their own or family car for the longer drive; rural centres typically have minimal public transport access.
 Third, candidates with severe test anxiety where additional unfamiliar travel compounds nerves more than the route advantage offsets.
-Fourth, candidates whose home centre already sits in the rural cluster or small-town tier (no upside).
+Fourth, candidates whose home centre already sits in the rural or market-town tier (no upside).
 Roughly 1 in 3 UK candidates falls into one of these categories; the other 2 in 3 are candidates for whom the rural-urban analysis matters.

 The middle-tier candidates